 Embracing My Strengths

 Have you ever read a book and them came back to it years later and find that the book 'has changed'.
 This happened to me.
 Years ago, I read the book, 'Strength Finder" and I took the assessment.
 At the time, I didn't really do much with it.
-Fast forward many years, and I find myself in a Marketing class at Cal State LA.
+Fast forward many years, and I find myself in a High Performance Professional Skills class at Cal State LA.
 One of the assigned books is "Strength Based Leadership".

-All this came into clear focus once I learned what my Top 5 Strengths are.
-Take a look below and you'll see what I'm talking about.
+All this came into clear focus once I learned to name, claim and aim my Top 5 Strengths.